tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/functions_and_classes/shard1/tf.nn.embedding_lookup_sparse.md

     [1, 0]: id 0, weight 1.0
     [2, 3]: id 1, weight 3.0

-  with combiner="mean", then the output will be a 3x20 matrix where
+  with `combiner`="mean", then the output will be a 3x20 matrix where

     output[0, :] = (params[1, :] * 2.0 + params[3, :] * 0.5) / (2.0 + 0.5)
     output[1, :] = params[0, :] * 1.0
     output[2, :] = params[1, :] * 3.0